garden-io/garden/docs/reference/commands.md

       state:

       detail:
+        # Whether the test run was aborted.
+        aborted:

-        # Whether the module was successfully run.
+        # Whether the test run was successful.
         success:

-        # The exit code of the run (if applicable).
+        # The exit code of the test run (if applicable).
         exitCode:

-        # When the module run was started.
+        # When the test run was started.
         startedAt:

-        # When the module run was completed.
+        # When the test run was completed.
         completedAt:

-        # The output log from the run.
+        # The output log from the test run.
         log:

+        # The string version of the action that was run.
+        version:

         namespaceStatus:
           pluginName: